 Following is a list of all the inputs, their meaning and available values.

 Updates are automatically pushed to your TradeStation.
 Once an update is available, you'll have a window popping up that notifies you of new updates.
 You can install the new update with a single click.

-Alternatively, you can click on TradingApps > TradingApp Store Updates to check for updates manually.
+If you are excited and don't want to wait for the periodical update check of your platform (which we totally understand;), you can click on TradingApps > TradingApp Store Updates to check for updates manually.

 4.1 Primer Eliades Cycle Price Projections

 4.2 What Really Makes the market move Up and Down

 The performance of the whole TradeStation platforms is greatly influenced by the amount of data on charts.
 In this context, it helps to think in number of bars on a chart.
 The program code for indicators is executed on every bar.
 Given the complexity of this program and multiplying it by vast numbers of bars can end up in slow performance.
 The program is generally able to work with large amounts of data and has been optimized for maximum speed and performance.
 However, a lot of calculations do end up requiring patience.
 We advise using fewer data in everyday use (in general, for most indicators).
 Longer backtests can either be processed in time slices, or be started before preparing a coffee :).

 The following workspace[s] is provided as a suggestion for subscribers for an analysis page for using the Eliades Cycle Price Projection app.
 Those of you who are long-time TradeStation users probably have your own habits and ideas for setting up our indicator and are, of course, free to do so.
 For newcomers, we have provided five charts with the five timespans used by our app to generate price projections.
 Once you become accustomed to the program, you will likely set up your own workspaces.